 Reading is a priority at a school.
 Our aim is for our children to have a love of reading and to recognise that we read for a range of purposes.
 Children will read to by adults regularly as a model of good reading.
 Children will read to themselves everyday and will be listened to regularly.
 All children will also develop their understanding of a wide range of fiction and non-fiction texts during their time with us.

-We use the Centre for Literacy in Primary Education's (CLPE) 'Power of Reading' approach to the teaching of Reading.
-Each unit of worked is underpinned by an ambitious, engaging quality text which is relevant to the children's learning needs and backgrounds.
+We use the Centre for Literacy in Primary Education (CLPE) to help us choose the best children's books.
+Each unit of work is underpinned by an ambitious, engaging quality text which is relevant to the children's learning needs and backgrounds.
 We aim to provide children 'windows' into other cultures and experiences to develop cultural capital and appreciation of our diverse world and 'mirrors' to help develop their own interpersonal skills and understanding of themselves as they grow up.

-Reading teaches us not to bully, like when we read The Boy at The Back of Class - it teaches us to not let yourself down' - Olly, Year 4.
+Reading teaches us not to bully, like when we read The Boy at The Back of Class - it teaches us to not let yourself down' - Zaina, Year 5.

 Reading for Pleasure